By Wayne Cole and Swati Pandey

 The story in currency markets was all about political capers in London.

 Prime Minister Theresa May's foreign minister and Brexit negotiator quit on Monday in protest at her plans to keep close trade ties with the European Union after Britain leaves the bloc, stirring rebellion in her party's ranks.

-Markets still think it likely the Bank of England will hike rates in August, but a full-blown political crisis could change that.
+Markets still think it likely the Bank of England will hike rates in August, and that a full-blown political crisis could be averted.